jschrier/blog/_posts/2023-12-05-Visiting-New-York.md

 - [Ophelia (bar)](https://maps.app.goo.gl/89LwnJ7omUhiyY6n7) --- great views of the city at this rooftop bar.
 - [TsuKuShi](https://maps.app.goo.gl/aJSe1c8epbmnNVow7) --- mom and pop omeakse japanese place (literally...Pop is cooking and Mom is serving)  Excellent food with a very affordable seasonal fixed menu (which is your only choice).
 I am always amazed that this place isn't better known and not packed.
 - [Connoley's](https://maps.app.goo.gl/GR6AWNppJ6U9nnD46) -- epic Irish breakfast with a Guinness
-- [All'Antico Vinaio](https://maps.app.goo.gl/48DxuFYqvfPQCvs7A)-- hole in the wall Florentine sandwich spot in Times Square.
 - Xian Famous Foods (local chain, scattered around the city).
 Western chinese noodles.
 Get the spicy lamb.

+### Times Square

+Nobody goes to Times Square, because it is too crowded with tourists.
+But...

+- [Eater NYC 2024 guide to Times Square](https://ny.eater.com/maps/best-restaurants-times-square-nyc) -- arguably some of these places are more like Rockefeller Center/Theater district, so the distinction is not so clear from the Midtown East above
+- [All'Antico Vinaio](https://maps.app.goo.gl/48DxuFYqvfPQCvs7A)-- hole in the wall Florentine sandwich spot in Times Square.

 ### Flatiron/NOMAD-ish